Table of Contents

 Where do you save my uploaded data?

-Our primary servers are located in the data centers of the University of Hamburg and the Technical University of Darmstadt.
-We also utilize services offered by public cloud providers, mostly for backups.
-All of our servers and data are located in Germany (or in the case of backups, another member state of the European Union) and are subject to stringent security and access control policies.
+Our servers are located in the data center of the Technical University of Darmstadt, Germany.
+We also utilize services offered by public cloud providers to store off-site backups.
+All data is therefore located in Germany (or in the case of backups, another member state of the European Union) and is subject to stringent security and access control policies.
 CATMA data and Privacy Policy fall under European jurisdiction.

 What happens to my data if your servers crash?

-Everything is automatically backed up multiple times per day, in multiple locations.
-Therefore it’s unlikely that anything will be lost.
+Everything is automatically backed up at least once per day and backups are stored in multiple locations.
+Therefore it’s unlikely that you would ever lose more than a day of work, even in a worst case scenario.
 However, it’s never a bad idea to create your own backups (there are a number of export options, as well as the Git Access).

 Is it possible to save local copies of my data?